integral-learning/moodle-mod_mumie/README.md

 * ### Automatic grade synchronization

   All MUMIE tasks are graded and their results are automatically added to the moodle gradebook.

+## Installation

+1. Download this plugin as a ZIP file
+2. Go to *Site Administration*
+3. Select *Plugins*->*Install plugins*
+4. Drag and drop the ZIP file into the respecting field
+5. Click *Install plugin from the ZIP file*
+6. Enter your MUMIE API key and your organisation shorthand and click *Save changes*
+7. Go to *Site Administration*->*Plugins*->*Manage authentication* and enable MUMIE Single Sign On by clicking on the eye icon next to it

+For more information, please visit our [wiki](https://wiki.mumie.net/wiki/MUMIE-Moodle-integration)!